Spend a spring, fall or summer semester on the Emerald Isle!

 The magic of Ireland awaits you in this exciting and dynamic semester study abroad opportunity.

-Students in this program will enroll as full time students at Carlow College, earning 12 – 18 semester credits in spring and fall and 6 semester credits in summer.
+Students in this program will enroll as full time students at Carlow College, earning 12–18 semester credits in spring and fall and 6 semester credits in four week summer program.
 The cornerstone of the program is The Irish Experience, a course which provides students with an introduction to the history, culture, and people of Ireland.
 This course includes field trips and a forum for inquiry into the country they reside in for the academic term.

 Courses are offered in the liberal arts, humanities, and social sciences.
 Students from ICISP member institutions are required to take The Irish Experience and 3-4 electives, for a total of 12-18 credit hours.
 Electives vary from semester to semester; check with your ICISP representative for the most current offerings.
 ICISP students are only permitted to take courses from the pre-approved course list that has been articulated through ICCB and are transferable to their home institution.